peixetlift/Peixetlift.github.io/_posts/2021-03-24-Common-Linux_PrivEsc.md

 ## Thank you for reading my write-up!

-I really hope you enjoyed it and learned something ;)
+I really hope you enjoyed it and learnt something ;)

 <style>
   .border {